-Boxwood is a long-time favorite with gardeners, used for low and medium-sized hedges, and of course for all those charming balls, pyramids, cones and other clipped forms that bring grace, elegance and permanence to a garden.
+Boxwood is a long-time favorite with gardeners, used for low and medium-sized hedges, and of course for all those charming balls, pyramids, cones and other clipped forms.
+They can bring grace, elegance and permanence to any garden.
 Whether used for a completely formal look, or as valuable accents and edging in a more casual garden, they are indispensable.
-There great value lies not only in being easily clipped into dense forms, and in their small leaves, that enhance the tight look, but also in their ‘always green’ look – fresh and bright in every season.
+There great value lies not only in being easily clipped into dense forms, and in their small leaves that enhance the tight look, but also in their ‘always green’ look – fresh and bright in every season.

 The Uptight Boxwood is new to gardens, and it has created a sensation for its hardiness and unique growth pattern.
 At the Tree Center we have been fortunate enough to obtain some top-grade specimens, but we know that our limited supply will not last long.
 To take advantage of the upright growth and winter green of this special plant, order now, as we cannot guarantee to keep plants in stock.

 Growing Uptight Boxwoods

 The Uptight Boxwood is completely hardy throughout zones 4 and 5, never turning bronze in winter and keeping a perfect green color throughout the coldest parts of the year.
 Even in the coldest parts of zone 4 it will only show a little bronzing, and quickly return to full green with the first growth of spring.
 It even stays green in conditions when the Wintergreen Boxwood begins to bronze, and that variety is usually considered, as the name suggests, one of the best for areas with cold winters.
 As well, it grows naturally into an informal upright column that needs no trimming at all to be dense and a perfect accent.